North Houston family lays down foundation for new life following fire, thanks to local donations

 HOUSTON - In one of the toughest months of their lives, members of the Thompson family had reason to be joyful on Sunday.
-In late February, Shawanna and Daniel Thompson's apartment home caught fire, but luckily they, along with their two children were able to escape without injury.
+In late February, Shawanna and Daniel Thompson's apartment home caught fire.
+Luckily they, along with their two children, were able to escape without injury.

 "Even though it takes a lot of time to replace things, you can't replace people," Shawanna Thompson said.